 In this case, we could achieve a 10x speed boost, which was a higher gain than using an Auto-Label AI model with “Very High” performance.

 Likewise, using Uncertainty Estimation to reduce human verification is one of the main portions of Superb AI’s Auto-Label AI technology.
-This is currently developed using the Bayesian Active Learning (BaaL) framework, and we’ll take a deeper dive into this on a separate post in this series.
+We’re currently developing this using the Bayesian Active Learning (BaaL) framework, and we’ll take a deeper dive into this on our next post in this series.

 3-2) Adapting Auto-Label AI to New Tasks with Few Data (a.k.a.
 Remedying Cold-Start Problem)

 Another way in which we are advancing our Auto-Label AI is by adapting pre-existing Auto-Label AI models on new tasks using a small number of data.

 Besides the common task of annotating object classes such as “person” or “car” with bounding boxes, there are myriads of different object classes, data domains, and labeling tasks.
 Generally, training an Auto-Label AI on a new set of object classes, data domain or labeling task requires a significantly large amount of labeled data, and until then, one must rely on manual data annotation process.
 For example, if you are given images of product parts at factory production lines, there is absolutely zero chance that a pre-trained Auto-Label AI can detect these objects and one must first manually annotate a significant number of them before fine-tuning the model on this new data.
 This is called the “Cold-Start Problem”.

 In order to remedy this problem and help our users benefit from our Auto-Label AI even on very niche data, we apply techniques such as Transfer Learning and enable our AI model to quickly fine-tune on a small number of data.
 We’ll also discuss this in-depth on a separate post soon.